 Many managers are, therefore, reluctant to make upgrades and adopt new tools, slowing down their organization's digital transformation.
 The way out is thorough planning and preparation for the system switch with all the required integration so it happens with minimum pain for the platform users.
 As discussed further, handling different individuals' reactions to change is crucial too.

 Like in any long-term change endeavor, it is possible to lose momentum when the end goal is too distant or not as compelling as initially presented.
-It is, therefore, essential to establish frequent measurable checkpoints on the transformation journey where certain milestones can bring you closer to the future digital state, and failures can help you correct course if needed.
+It is, therefore, essential to establish frequent measurable checkpoints on the transformation journey where certain milestones can bring you closer to the future healthcare digital strategy state, and failures can help you correct course if needed.

 A lack of leadership buy-in and weak organizational culture may hinder various change initiatives, but these issues become especially critical in digital transformation.
 Executive champions should support digitalization not in words but in actions, providing necessary resources to and empowering the agile teams in charge of digital projects to achieve faster cycles in product development.